 These practices are popular because they’re simple and easy to implement.
 You do this, and then you get that.
 Period.

 Reinforced behavior becomes habitual quickly, as long as the reinforcement continues, so parents often see fast results.

 This approach also often makes parents feel better about their parenting abilities.
-Pleasant reinforcers are used instead of punishment, so there are no angry children to deal with, making it an enjoyable experience for everyone involved.
+Pleasant reinforcers are used instead of positive punishment or negative punishment.
+There are no angry children to deal with, making it an enjoyable experience for everyone involved.

 The result of positive reinforcement is usually predictable.
 Because the target behavior is clearly rewarded, there is no confusion or unexpected outcomes.